Intern

 Adult Stem Cell Niches in Cancer

-Adult stem cells–the cells that maintain and regenerate the tissues in our body–reside in a specialised microenvironment termed the stem cell niche.
-While stem cell niches are tissue-specific, two cellular components–fibroblasts and immune cells–have surfaced as prominent niche members across the body.
-Stem cells take cues from their microenvironment to control smooth transition between several plastic states, which are critical to maintain tissue homoeostasis and to regenerate in response to injury.
-Conversely, in diseases such as cancer, aberrant (stem) cells can acquire the ability to remodel their microenvironment allowing for the progression of disease.
+Adult stem cells — the cells that maintain and regenerate tissues in our body — reside in a specialised microenvironment termed the stem cell niche.
+While stem cell niches are tissue-specific, two cellular components — fibroblasts and immune cells — have emerged as prominent niche members across the body.
+Stem cells receive cues from their microenvironment to control a smooth transition between various plastic states, which are crucial for maintaining tissue homeostasis and regenerating in response to injury.
+Conversely, in diseases such as cancer, aberrant (stem) cells can acquire the ability to remodel their microenvironment, allowing for the progression of disease.

-We aim to decipher the crosstalk between stem/tumour cells and their microenvironment using the epithelia of the head and neck region as model system.
-To unravel the fundamental mechanisms underlying tissue homeostasis and tumourigenesis, we apply organoid technology, immune/stromal cell–organoid co-cultures, 3D whole-mount imaging and advanced transcriptomics and use both animal models and patient material.
-It is our ultimate goal to exploit this communication to improve therapeutic treatments of head and neck cancer patients.
+We aim to decipher the crosstalk between stem/tumour cells and their microenvironment using the epithelia of the head and neck region and digestive tract as model systems.
+To unravel the fundamental mechanisms underlying tissue homeostasis and tumorigenesis, we apply organoid technology, immune/stromal cell–organoid co-cultures, 3D whole-mount imaging, and single-cell and spatial transcriptomics, utilising both animal models and patient material.
+Our ultimate goal is to leverage this communication to enhance the therapeutic treatments for patients with head and neck cancer and colorectal cancer.

 Select publications